hdilab/library-chatbot/data/nlu.md

 - Is Fablab still open?
 - What is the hour of ARCHITECTURE & FINE ARTS LIBRARY ?

+## intent:link_for_apa_exposed
+- link for the presentation entitled "APA exposed: Everything you always wanted to know about APA format but were afraid to ask"?
+- Everything you always wanted to know about APA format but were afraid to ask
+- APA exposed
+- apa exposed
+- wanted to know about APA format

 ## intent:nursing_librarians_email
 - can you give me the email of one of the nursing librarians?
 - what is the email of the nursing librarians